 Our Clinical Staff:

 Beth Irwin, LPC, joined Family Service Center in 2013.
-Ms. Irwin received her B.A. in Special Studies from Cornell College and her M.A. in Counseling Psychology from Northwestern University.
-Ms. Irwin has over four years of experience, specializing in play-based child therapy, psychodynamic psychotherapy, assessment and treatment of children and adolescents in groups; LGBTQ populations; and mindfulness.
+Ms. Irwin received her teaching certification from the University of Iowa and M.A. in Counseling Psychology from Northwestern University.
+Ms. Irwin previously taught in Washington D.C.'s public school system and brings over four years of experience working in mental health, specializing in play-based child therapy, psychodynamic psychotherapy, assessment and treatment of children and adolescents in groups; LGBTQ populations; and mindfulness.

 Jay Karant, LCSW, has worked as a psychotherapist since 1970 and with Family Service Center since 1985.
 Mr. Karant received his B. A. at Roosevelt University and M.S.S.A. at Case Western Reserve University School of Applied Social Sciences.
 Postgraduate training was at the Gestalt Institute & Family Institute.
 Having worked with adolescents in suburban high schools for 30 years, Mr. Karant is a certified school social work specialist and works extensively with adolescent adjustment problems.

 Paula Merucci, LSW, CADC, Type 73 School Social Work Certified, joined Family Service Center in 2013.
 Ms. Merucci received her MSW from Loyola University Chicago, where she specialized in the treatment of families and adolescents, with a concentration in substance abuse prevention.
-She first became interested in working with adolescents as a volunteer support worker 17 years ago at Links-North Shore Youth Health.
-Ms. Merucci has three years of clinical placement experience in the field of addition and recovery, high school social work, and hospice care.
+Ms. Merucci combines six commonly used and studied evidence-based approaches that form the core of positive results and the evidence of effectiveness: Cognitive-Behavioral Interventions, Motivational Enhancement Therapy, 12-step facilitation, community reinforcement, integrated dual disorder treatment, and systems treatment.
+Ms. Merucci believes in a collaborative, person-centered approach that is empathetic and supportive.
+Ms. Merucci has three years of clinical placement experience in the field of addiction and recovery, high school social work, and hospice care.